 We’ve been doing a lot of online studying, this week.
-One of our new favourites is TypingClub, an online program for learning touch-typing.
+One of our new favourites is an online program for learning to touch-type, so I thought I’d do a TypingClub review.
 It’s completely free to open a basic account, and it’s super easy to use.
-I set up a class for both my kids, and added myself as a third student for testing purposes.
+I set up a class for both my kids and added myself as a third student for testing purposes.
 Having personally tested the full set of lessons, which covers the full keyboard including numbers and special characters, I have to say it’s pretty good.

 You get your own portal URL for your class, which is something like [homeschool-name].typingclub.com, and your students use their personal login details to access the course.
 Once they’re in, the welcome interface displays their stats, a link to their earned badges, and a link to the typing course.

 You can choose whether your students are allowed to skip ahead, or whether they must do all the lessons in the specified order.
 I think it’s worth doing lessons in a logical order, so kids can build on previous foundations.
 Of course, I learned to touch-type a very long time ago and it’s hard to remember exactly what it felt like before I had this skill.
 You may want to allow skipping if your children already have some typing fluency.

 The lessons include a typing guide (my son calls them “ghost hands”) to show where your fingers should land.
 You can turn off the keyboard guide, or the “hands” guide, or both – as you prefer.
 However, I think it’s a useful feature to leave enabled.

 Mastering certain achievements earns merit badges – like Khan Academy and similar student programs.
 They’re virtual “stickers” for the avid collector.
 As this is touch-typing, predictably the achievements include such highlights as typing speed but there’s also duration, attempts, and accuracy.
 For the super keen, there’s even a Weekend Hero badge if your child does some typing practice at the weekend!